Biotin - hair loss & thinning hair

 Can biotin prevent hair loss?

-If you experience that your hair has become thinner or that you are losing more hair, then biotin can help with regrowth.
+If you experience that your hair has become thinner or that you are losing more hair, biotin can help with regrowth.
 There is some research to suggest that increasing biotin intake can improve overall hair quality, including hair thickness and shine.

 If you think your hair loss and/or thinning hair is due to something else, you can start by doing a blood test .
 A blood test can show if you are deficient in certain vitamins and minerals, or if your hair loss is due to hormonal causes.